Tron: Origins

 The film was eventually conceived as an animated film bracketed with live-action sequences.
 The rest involved a combination of computer-generated visuals and back-lit animation.
-Lisberger planned to finance the movie independently by approaching several computer companies but had little success.
-However, one company, Information International Inc., was receptive.
+Lisberger initially sought to finance Tron independently by approaching various computer companies, though most declined to participate.
+However, one firm, Information International Inc., was receptive.
 He met with Richard Taylor, a representative, and they began talking about using live-action photography with back-lit animation in such a way that it could be integrated with computer graphics.
-At this point, there was a script and the film was entirely storyboarded, with some computer animation tests completed.
-He had spent approximately $300,000 developing Tron and had also secured $4–5 million in private backing before reaching a standstill.
-Lisberger and Kushner took their storyboards and samples of computer-generated films to Warner Bros., Metro-Goldwyn-Mayer, and Columbia Pictures – all of which turned them down.
+At this point, there was a script and the film was entirely storyboarded, with some computer-animation tests completed.
+Lisberger invested approximately $300,000 in the film’s development and secured an additional $4–5 million in private funding before progress stalled.
+Lisberger and Kushner subsequently presented their storyboards and computer animation samples to major studios—including Warner Bros., Metro-Goldwyn-Mayer, and Columbia Pictures—all of which declined to finance the project.